AliSajid/hellorltk/README.md

 ## Current Status

-As of v1.3.0 I am at Chapter 1 of the tutorial.
+As of v1.5.0 I am at Chapter 2 of the tutorial.
 At this point I have a functional world where there are movable mobs and renderable player.
+I have also implemented a map generation and collision system.

 ## License